owasp-dep-scan/dep-scan/README.md

 dep-scan is a fully open-source security audit tool for project dependencies based on known vulnerabilities and advisories.
 The output is fully compatible with [grafeas](https://github.com/grafeas/grafeas).
 The tool is ideal for CI environments with built-in build breaker logic.

+**NOT READY**

+The tool is a work-in-progress and is not ready for production use.
+Consider this as a preview for demonostration purposes.
+There are a number of unresolved problems:

+- Large number of false positives due to overly jealous version matching (ignores any excludes :()), in-ability to distinguish package names belonging to different groups (since the matching is purely based on names and versions!)

 ## Features

-- Package vulnerability scanning is performed locally.
+- Package vulnerability scanning is performed locally and is quite fast.
 No server is used!
-- Configurable `cache` and `sync` functionality to manage vulnerabilities locally
+- Configurable `cache` and `sync` functionality to manage local cache data
 - Supports direct input from [sast-scan](https://github.com/AppThreat/sast-scan/)
+- Automatic submission to grafeas server (Coming soon!)

 ## Usage